What does it involve?

 There are five steps to advance care planning.
 You may follow these parts in whichever order makes sense to you.

-The My Wishes Alberta workbook contains questions to help you determine what is important to you.
+Use the My Wishes Alberta workbook to help you identify what is most important to you about your life, health and personal care.

 Resources

-For further advance care planning resources, including Alberta-specific material from AHS, guides and workbooks and games and conversation starters, please visit our resource directory.
+For further advance care planning resources, please visit our resource directory.

 Advance care planning FAQs